pinout-xyz/Pinout.xyz/src/en/overlay/juiceboxzero.md

 * Compatible with both Raspberry Pi Zero and Pi Zero W models.
 Possibly suitable for powering other Pi models (depends on application)
 * Integrated on/off switch
 * Charge/power status indicator LEDs
-* No programming neecessary
+* No programming necessary
 * Low power deep-sleep state with wake on interrupt/calendar event
-* Compatible with any single cell LiPo or LiIon battery witha JST, PH connector (check out Adafruit's batteries!)
+* Compatible with any single cell LiPo or LiIon battery with a JST, PH connector (check out Adafruit's batteries!)